Windfields Farm (Ontario): Post closure

-2022-There are at least 4 plaques explaining about EP, Charles Taylor, Windfield Farms and the horse Cemetery.

-These are on the west side of the new subdivision in the naturalized area.
-The horse cemetery is fenced with a new iron fence, but the grounds are unkept, likely keeping with the naturalization of the area.

-University re-purposing of structures

-Several structures upon the core of the farm have been repurposed for use by University of Ontario Institute of Technology staff as either office space or storage.
-There is now increased activity on and around the core of the farm as a result, in addition to a regular security presence.

-TV filming

-In January 2018, an episode of the television series Taken utilized "Barn 2" upon the Windfields core property as a filming location, with the barn and its many stalls taking the place of a jail.
-Exact filming dates were unclear.
+After the sale of Windfields Farm, the burial site of Northern Dancer and other Windfields thoroughbreds of the farm was not publicly accessible for many years, at one point becoming covered in weeds.
+On April 16, 2018, Northern Dancer's grave became an official heritage site under the Ontario Heritage Act, with funds presented by the City of Oshawa to landscape the surrounding area.

 Former paddock lands development

 In 2018, development of the majority of what used to be paddocks and open fields to the north of the core of the farm (some 115 acres) began on a new residential neighbourhood, with several streets now bordering onto the core of the farm itself.
 A large retail complex is also planned for the northeast portion of this section of property.

 Burials at Windfields Farm

 A non-exhaustive list of thoroughbred burials at Windfields Farm in Oshawa include: